 Compared to personal loans, credit cards could have higher interest rates.
 Credit cards could also have variable interest rates.
 That means you could be spending more money to pay off your debt than you would with a personal loan that has a lower, fixed rate.

-The minimum payment that a credit card company lets you pay can feel like a generous offer.
-However, if you only make the minimum payment, it can take a long time to pay off your bill.
+You have the option to make a minimum payment, however; if you only make the minimum payment, it can take a long time to pay off your bill.
 Typically, the longer it takes to pay off your credit card bill, the more interest you end up having to pay.
-And if you continue to make charges while you paying off your previous purchases, you end up paying even more in interest.
-With a fixed payment schedule and possibly a lower interest rate you could end up paying less to pay off your debt.
+And if you continue to make charges while you’re paying off your previous purchases, you could end up paying even more in interest.

 This personal loan calculator shows how you may be able to save money if you consolidate your credit card debt and replace it with an unsecured personal loan from Marcus.